 - You will need to take of the delivery and hauling the wood from the truck to your house (and upstairs if you are doing the second floor).

 Sometimes, when you buy online, you find the same brand name/item for less as they order the product in bulk.
-Here are 2 places you can check:
+Check out this article:

 5. Reduce the scope of work